seawan/Multiagent-AI/README.md

 # Multiagent-AI
-Multiagent AI course at UCL
+The Multiagent AI course at UCL